microsoft/AzureDeepStreamAccelerator/documentation/quickstart-readme.md

 1. Replace the value of ```IOTHUB_DEVICE_CONNECTION_STRING``` with the value from the Azure portal.
 2. Replace the value of ```BLOB_STORAGE_ACCOUNT_KEY``` with the value you saved in the Get your Blob Storage Account Key section, earlier in this article.

 Leave the other environment variables in the file with a blank or null value for now.
-We’ll fill them later.
+We’ll fill them in in later tutorials.

 ### 2. Create the manifest